From terrain considerations to load charts, these best practices are the key to rough terrain forklift safety.

 Unbalanced loads are one of the causes of telehandler accidents.
 “From time to time you’ll see folks not opening their forks wide enough to accommodate the load, for instance,” said Owen.
 “Your forks can commonly spread as wide as 4 feet, sometimes 6 feet, but sometimes operators will leave them significantly smaller and then try to pick up a bundle of lumber that’s 12 feet long.
 At the first dip in the ground you hit, the load tips.”

-Also watch how you attach the load.
-“OSHA specifically prohibits wrapping a chain or sling over the fork instead of using a lifting eye, “said Owen.
+Be sure to attach the load following OSHA rough terrain forklift regulations.
+For example, “OSHA specifically prohibits wrapping a chain or sling over the fork instead of using a lifting eye,” said Owen.
 “Metal chains on a metal fork are slick, they can slip off.”

-Carrying a load too high can cause you to become top heavy, potentially resulting in a tip-over.
+Carrying a load too high can make the machine top heavy, potentially resulting in a tip-over.
 A load should generally be carried as low to the ground as possible considering the terrain.
 Operators don’t always do this.

 “Generally what folks try to do is get the load out of their line of vision and look under it.
 But the proper technique would be for them to use an additional person to spot or guide them, or to travel in reverse,” said Owen.